Jhonneg/jhonneg/README.md

 # About me

-Hello, my name is Jhonne and front end development is my main focus.
+Hello, my name is Jhonne and i'm a developer from Brazil.

 Being able to create true works of visual art with lines of code is something that fascinated me about web development.